Zen Spot #27 -- Mindfulness, meditation and a Christian mystery in Bologna June 4, 2018 00:00

 I recently returned from a trip to visit my son in Bologna, Italy.
 Cozy, warm, delicious and friendly, the city welcomes visitors with open arms.
 On the fifth floor, with a kitchen window that overlooked miles of red clay rooves, my son had made his apartment a quiet respite, excepting the chimes from fifteen cathedral bell towers that could be seen while cooking pasta.

 Cathedrals are temples

-It is impossible to walk through Bologna with an inquisitive mind without finally passing through the front door of a cathedral.
+Passing through the front door of a cathedral while visiting Bologna is inevitable.
 They are all the same.
 They are all different.

 Murals and icons bring the story of the Christian spirit to life.
-Each has an altar and pews, with ceilings that soar eight or more stories above an exquisite marble floor.
-Too, awe-inspiring bell towers project the sound of God's voice into the surrounding streets.
-It is, however, the quirks that make each church fascinating.
+Each has an altar and pews, with ceilings that soar hundreds of feet above an exquisite marble floor.
+God's voice is projected.
+An altar awaits.
+Each has a singular quirk.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.